jermbo/BackToBasics/README.md

 I help run a non-profit dedicated to teaching kids to code called Code Palm Beach.

-I am a FrontEnd Tech Lead and Community Lead at Cognizant Softvision.
+I am a FrontEnd Tech Lead and Community Lead at Cognizant SoftVision.

 Above all, I am a husband and father.